Why GIN – SSOGIE?

 The impetus for the first gathering of LGBTI people of faith from different religions at the 2012 ILGA World Conference, was the conscious choice to centre the learned wisdom and voices of the LGBTI people from the Global South, dealing with these harsh realities daily.

-This ethos continues to inform the leadership of the GIN Steering Committee, the composition of participants at the second global conference planned in Johannesburg, South Africa, 22 to 26 January 2014, the creating of an online community that is accessible to and reflects the strategies of Global South LGBTI people of faith, even as we seek ways to resist modern systems of colonization and erasure through careful leadership, funding and accessibility choices.
+This ethos continued to inform the leadership of the GIN Steering Committee, the composition of participants at the second global conference planned in Johannesburg, South Africa, 22 to 26 January 2014, the creating of an online community that was, and remains, accessible to and reflects the strategies of Global South LGBTI people of faith, even as we seek ways to resist modern systems of colonization and erasure through careful leadership, funding and accessibility choices.

 The ILGA world conference in Stockholm 2012 provided the opportunity to organize the 1st Global Interfaith LGBTI Conference ever, as a one of many pre-conferences.
 The impetus for the conference was the recognition of overwhelming violence and religious persecution of LGBTI people in the Global South.

 This conference centered the learned wisdom and voices of advocates from these regions.
 39 people from 26 countries attended, representing 22 different organizations in the MENA region, Sub Saharan Africa, Pacific, US, and all parts of Europe, including the Balkan region and Eastern Europe.